Geek-Estate/horizon-landingpage/share/index.md

 ---
-layout: post
+layout: page
 title: Share Horizon
 date: 2015-03-25
 author: Drew Meyers
 ---
 We'd love your help sharing Horizon with people and communities you believe Horizon would resonate well with:

-<strong>Example Facebook post 1 (for inside a FB group that has been unlocked on Horizon):</strong>
+<strong>Example Facebook post 1 (for inside a Facebook group that has been unlocked on Horizon):</strong>

 Would anyone in this group be interested in couchsurfing with other group members while traveling (or just meeting up for drinks/coffee)?